Best Boxing Classes in Bexley (2026)

 This is not just a semantic argument.
 If you spend six months in the wrong kind of class, you will have accumulated six months of habits that are actively unhelpful in actual boxing.
 The mechanics that fitness boxing neglects - proper guard, defensive head movement, correct hip rotation, footwork patterns - are the foundations that determine whether you can actually use what you have learned.

-England Alliance Boxing, the sport's national governing body, sets the standard for what genuine boxing coaching looks like.
+Amateur Boxing Alliance, our grassroots affiliation body, sets the standard for what genuine boxing coaching looks like inside ABA clubs.
 Affiliated clubs operate to those standards.
 Non-affiliated operations do not have to, and many do not.

 The Bexley Area: Geography and Options